Hassan bin Mohamed Al Thani

-Sheikh Hassan bin Mohamed bin Ali Al Thani (born in 1960 in Doha) A prominent member of the Qatari royal family and the grandson of the former King of Qatar is a Qatari artist, collector, researcher, and educator in the field of modern art from the Arab world, India, and Asia.
+Sheikh Hassan bin Mohamed bin Ali Al Thani (born 1960 in Doha) A prominent member of the Qatari royal family and the grandson of the former Emir of Qatar is a Qatari artist, collector, researcher, and educator in the field of modern art from the Arab world, India, and Asia.
 His multi-billion dollar art collection is one of the most valuable and extensive in the Middle East.
 He is Vice Chairperson of Qatar Museums Authority, Advisor for Cultural Affairs at Qatar Foundation and founder of Mathaf: Arab Museum of Modern Art.

+In 2013, he was elected Chair of the International Council of Museums Arab Countries Alliance (ICOM-ARAB).

 Family

 He is the son of Sheikh Muhammad bin Ali Al Thani and grandson of the former ruler of Qatar, the Emir Ali bin Abdulla Al Thani.
-He is married to Al-Anoud Khalid Al-Thani and is father of eight children, including Sheikha Maryam bint Hassan Al-Thani.
+He is married to Al-Anoud Khalid Al-Thani and is father of eight children.

 Education

 Sheik Hassan studied "Art of the 20th Century" in a course at Qatar University in the mid-1980s.
 At that time, there was little information about Arab modern art, and there was not one single institution dedicated to Arab modern art in the whole region of the Middle East and North Africa.
 He then decided to build his own collection and expand his knowledge of Arab modern art by sponsoring and promoting Arab artists.